 - Delivery Status Not Updated - This means that your item has been marked for delivery at the final checkpoint, but has not yet been processed onto a delivery van, this means your delivery is imminent.

 - Receptacle Blocked - This means that the carrier has made his way to your mailbox or property and couldn't access the mailbox and could not reach the address.
-When this occurs, the parcel will automatically be returned to your local post office to be delivered the next business day.
+When this occurs, the package will automatically be returned to your local post office to be delivered the next business day.
 There will be a fairly simple explanation as to why the carrier could not deliver this could be because there is a parked vehicle, there are utility works being carried out or maybe the weather conditions couldn't warrant a safe delivery of your package.

 - No Access - This is when the carrier was unable to deliver to your address.
-Usually, if the delivery was scheduled for a Sunday, don't worry, your parcel will arrive the next following day, if it has been more than 24 hours since the initial message then you can contact your local post office.
+Usually, if the delivery was scheduled for a Sunday, don't worry, your package will arrive the next following day, if it has been more than 24 hours since the initial message then you can contact your local post office.

 - In Transit - This means that your item is in transit to its destination.
 This usually means that the item is being processed by your local post office or being transported to its destination from the post office facility.
-You may see the scan appearing multiple times at the same facility, this could be different areas of the facility or different days.
+You may see the scan appearing multiple times at the same facility, this could be in different areas of the facility or on different days.

 Where is USPS located?

 USPS is located in Washington D.C (USA) where it was formed 50 years ago, its headquarters are at:

 - 475 L'Enfant Plaza, SW Washington, D.C.
 20260-0004 U.S.